huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 People buy with emotions, but justify with reasoning.

-* Answer every question posed (ideally by helping them find the answer).
-Never leave curiosity unsatisfied. • Be incredibly honest with children, hold nothing back. • Don’t force children to do or not do things unless they’re going to put themselves in harms way.
-If you wouldn’t force an adult to do something, don’t force the child either. • Love them, unconditionally.
-My children teach me to love.
-It’s not their job to love me back. • They aren’t going to be you or what you want.

-visualizing failure and the negative consequences can be more effective than focusing on positive outcomes, according to practiced by anyone.
-By focusing on a specific spot, you activate brain circuitry that releases neurochemicals, increasing alertness.
-Conversely, relaxing your visual attention can create a panoramic vision.
 [Summary We all have natural rhythms of attention and motivation.
 According to a review in the Yale journal Biology and Medicine, the best times for focus are 30 minutes, 3 hours, and 11 hours after waking up.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6430172/)

 There are specific times during the day that are for optimal goal work.
 Dr. Pablo Valdez describes three peak times each day when our attention and focus are at their highest.
 As a rough guide, 30 minutes, 3 hours, and 11 hours after you wake up are great times for hard work.
-This happens because of the body’s circadian rhythm (sleep-wake cycle) and rhythmicity of body temperature and associated neurochemicals. false [scarcity](https://www.goodreads.com/book/show/17286670-scarcity) like timing can be misleading and create distrust funnel can create true scarcity.
+This happens because of the body’s circadian rhythm (sleep-wake cycle) and rhythmicity of body temperature and associated neurochemicals.

+false [scarcity](https://www.goodreads.com/book/show/17286670-scarcity) like timing can be misleading and create distrust

+funnel can create true scarcity.

 * Online tools like deadline
 tactic.
 * False scarcity is a common